-They may seem silly, but dog life jackets are an essential accessory for dogs that love to swim.
-Whether they are in your pool or at the lake, keeping your dog safe should be your top priority.
+They may seem silly, but dog life jackets are an essential accessory for dogs who love swimming.
+Whether they are in your pool or at the lake, keeping your dog safe on any dog adventure should be your top priority.
 To help you find the best dog life jacket, we asked some of our favourite water dogs to test out some dog life jackets and let us know their thoughts!

 Before we get to the reviews, let's talk about water safety.

 We often assume that if you chuck your dog in the lake, he's going to float, but that might not always be the case.
 Most dogs can instinctually swim, but that doesn't mean that every dog will be able to safely navigate open water.

 In reality, all dogs can learn to swim, but not all of them are good at it.
 Knowing which dogs are built for swimming and those that are really not will help you decide how or if you should take your dog swimming and whether or not dog floaties are needed to keep them safe.

 Whether your dog is a natural-born swimmer or new to the water, swimming is a great way to add extra exercise to your dog's routine.
 Not sure if swimming is the right activity for your pooch?
 Take a look at some of the top benefits of taking your dog swimming: